|Date of Birth||15 August 1972, Berkeley, California, USA|

 |Height||6' 3½" (1.92 m)|

-Benjamin Géza Affleck-Boldt was born on August 15, 1972 in Berkeley, California, USA, and was raised in Cambridge, Massachusetts, USA.
+Benjamin Géza Affleck-Boldt was born on August 15, 1972 in Berkeley, California, and was raised in Cambridge, Massachusetts.
 His mother, Chris Anne (née Boldt), is a school teacher, and his father, Timothy Byers Affleck, is a social worker; the two are now divorced.
 Ben has a younger brother, actor Casey Affleck, who was born in 1975.
-He is mostly of English, Irish, German, and Scottish ancestry.
+He is of mostly English, Irish, German, and Scottish ancestry.
 His middle name, "Géza", is after a family friend.

 In the early years of the 2000s, Affleck also starred in the box office hits Changing Lanes (2002), The Sum of All Fears (2002), and Daredevil (2003), as well as the disappointing comedies Gigli (2003) and Surviving Christmas (2004).
-In the several years following, he played supporting roles, including in the films Smokin' Aces (2006), He's Just Not That Into You (2009), State of Play (2009)_, and Extract (2009).
-He ventured into directing in 2007, with the thriller Gone Baby Gone (2007), which starred his brother, Casey Affleck.
-Ben followed up by starring in, and helming, the hit thrillers The Town (2010) and _Argo (2012)_, the latter of which won an Academy Award for Best Picture (Affleck was also one of the film's producers).
+In the several years following, he played supporting roles, including in the films Smokin' Aces (2006), He's Just Not That Into You (2009), State of Play (2009), and Extract (2009).
+He ventured into directing in 2007, with the thriller, Gone Baby Gone (2007), which starred his brother, Casey Affleck, and was well received.
+He then directed, co-wrote, and starred in The Town (2010), which was named to the National Board of Review Top Ten Films of the year.
+For the political thriller Argo (2012), which he directed and starred in, Affleck won the Golden Globe Award and BAFTA Award for Best Director, and the Academy Award, Golden Globe Award, and BAFTA Award for Best Picture (Affleck's second Oscar win).

 In 2014, Affleck headlined the book adaptation thriller Gone Girl (2014).
-He will next star as Bruce Wayne and Batman in the superhero film Batman v Superman: Dawn of Justice (2016).
+He starred as Bruce Wayne/Batman in the superhero film Batman v Superman: Dawn of Justice (2016).

 Affleck married actress Jennifer Garner in 2005.
 The couple has three children.